 ACEHR recognizes that the Nation's ability to fund discretionary programs is severely challenged and that the expansion of such programs is often considered unacceptable.
 This reaction, however, appears to be inconsistent with the fiscal year 2013 Federal budget request now under consideration in Congress.
-It is a greatly expanded budget that reportedly addresses the priorities of the Nation.
+It is a greatly expanded budget that reportedly addresses the priorities of the Nation while actually decreasing funding levels to NEHRP overall.
 Developing a disaster-resilient Nation should be among the program efforts that are worthy of expansion.
 The cost of doing otherwise is staggering.